 1. Completion of Baccalaureate Degree.

-2. Statement of Verification regarding completion of the Didactic Program in Dietetics (DPD) or Intent to complete form from an accredited DPD.
+2. Statement of Verification regarding completion of Didactic Program in Dietetics (DPD) or Intent to complete form from an accredited DPD.

 3. Official transcript(s) of course work from all colleges and universities attended.